pavankumarkundeti/DocVQA/README.md

 ## Citation

-If you find this work useful, please consider citing the following:
+If you find this work useful, consider citing the following:

 ```bibtex
 @InProceedings{docvqa_wacv,